 - Have your own ISBN numbers.
 You will need a minimum of two ISBNs if publishing both print and ebook versions of your title.
 This means one ISBN for the print versions of your book – use the same print ISBN at both Ingramspark and KDP; and a second ISBN for the ebook versions of your book – use the same ebook ISBN at both Ingramspark and KDP.

 - Do not be tempted to use the free ISBN offered by KDP, because you won’t be able to use this for the same title at Ingramspark.

 - You cannot agree to any KDP/Amazon-exclusive author programmes like KDP Select if also publishing through Ingramspark.

-Find out more from Emma Rosen, a UK-based self-published author:
+Find out more about using Ingramspark and KDP together from Emma Rosen, a UK-based self-published author:

 Do you have any comments or questions?
 What’s your experience of Ingramspark and KDP been?

 And do let me know how my step-by-step instruction guide to files for KDP and Ingramspark works for you…